Get the smoke rollin’, it’s time to smoke some pulled pork!

 Pulled pork is a classic, American meat prepared by smoking.

-Finding the right wood for pulled pork and smoking it to the right internal temp ensures your pulled pork will not only be tender, but tasty as well so grab what you need and fire up the smoker!
+Finding the right wood for pulled pork and smoking it to the right internal temp and for the right amount of time ensures your pulled pork will not only be tender, but tasty as well so grab what you need and fire up the smoker!

 Read More >> How to Smoke Pulled Pork